Johnny1804/OJS-PKP-Custom-Theme/README.md

 Moreover, some changes have been made to the header so that the logo can be displayed together with the title at the same time.

-Through these changes, changes were made regarding the appearance of the diary for both the desktop and the phone version.
+Through these changes, changes were made regarding the appearance of the journal for both the desktop and the phone version.

 ![132148427-abe3edca-4017-4217-ad55-f77047eb9ef8](https://user-images.githubusercontent.com/78510133/132148704-c1b2da0f-77af-4df6-a6af-6b8643ba9321.png)